JM-630/CPSC_408_Assignment2/README.md

 # Assigment 2
-Receives input from the user to perform various operations such as:
+Receives input from the user to perform the following operations on an SQL database:
 * List all products that are out of stock
 * Find the total number of orders placed by each customer
 * Display the details of the most expensive product ordered in each order